 XGIMI’s first premium projector, the Horizon Pro, is a 4K DLP model with a sleek metal exterior.
 Running on Android TV 10.0, it’s got all of the streaming services you could want, with one exception – Netflix.

-B that’s not really on XGIMI, more on Netflix’s burdensome licensing process.
-The only acceptable way I found to show Netflix on this projector was to plug in another streaming box, and it worked perfectly with both a Chromecast Ultra and an Apple TV.
+But that’s not really on XGIMI, more on Netflix’s burdensome licensing process.
+The only acceptable way I found to show Netflix on this projector was to plug in another streaming box, and it worked perfectly with both a Chromecast Ultra and an

 There are multiple ‘hacky’ ways to get Netflix on this thing, but none of them give you a 4K image, which kind of defeats the point of having a 4K projector.